 We then removed the mulch around each tree in row 8 and sprinkled about a liter of LSC around

 each of the 15 trees.
 Then we added a layer of fresh compost and a thick layer of mulch.

-In April 2020 we measured all trees once again.
-Although it was only four months since we added the LSC, we could see a dramatic improvement in row 8 as opposed to the other trees.
+In April 2020 we measured all the trees once again.
+Although it was now only four months since we added the LSC, we could see a dramatic improvement in row 8 as opposed to the other trees.
 Just look at the results:

 Without LSC: 9.09%.
 With LSC: 28.89%!

 Those with LSC grew more than 3x faster.

 Trees per row that grew at least 10%